The Tour Montparnasse is joining the fight against childhood cancer by inviting everyone to be #ORduCommun*

 The Ensemble Immobilier Tour Maine-Montparnasse (EITMM) is throwing its weight behind the “Cure childhood cancer in the 21st century” campaign launched by the Fondation Gustave Roussy by displaying its message on the façade of the Tour Montparnasse throughout September.

 Five hundred children and teenagers in France and six thousand in Europe still die from cancer every year.
 Despite recent medical advances, cancer remains the leading cause of death by disease among children over the age of twelve months.
-To coincide with Septembre en Or (“Golden September”), a month devoted to the fight against paediatric cancers, Gustave Roussy, which has pioneered the treatment of young cancer patients, decided to launch a major campaign equal to the challenges raised by this public health issue.
+To coincide with Septembre en Or (“Golden September”), a month devoted to the fight against paediatric cancers, Gustave Roussy, which has pioneered the treatment of young cancer patients, decided to launch, in 2017, a major campaign equal to the challenges raised by this public health issue.
 The centre is calling on everyone to support the fight against childhood cancer and to be #ORduCommun.

 Called “Cure childhood cancer in the 21st century”, this major campaign aims to increase awareness of this cause and to raise €10 million by 2020 with a view to curing more children with cancer and providing them with more effective treatment.

 Using the language of children and teenagers, the campaign features a generic visual with the question: Un cancer à 7 ans, sérieux? (“A cancer at 7 years old – say again?”).

 The campaign’s standard bearer, will be covered in a 2,240 sq.m. wrap featuring the campaign’s message throughout September.
 At night, the tower is lit in gold rather than the usual blue.